 The rise of social media has been accompanied by a dark side with the ease of creating fake accounts and disseminating misinformation through coordinated attacks.
 Existing methods to identify such attacks often rely on thematic similarities or network-based approaches, overlooking the intricate causal relationships that underlie coordinated actions.
-This work introduces a novel approach for detecting coordinated attacks using Convergent Cross Mapping (CCM), a technique that infers causality from temporal relationships between user activity.
-We build on the theoretical framework of CCM by incorporating topic modelling as a basis for further optimizing its performance.
+This work presents an approach for detecting coordinated attacks using Convergent Cross Mapping (CCM), a technique that infers causality from temporal relationships between user activity.
 We apply CCM to real-world data from the infamous IRA attack on US elections, achieving F1 scores up to 75.3% in identifying coordinated accounts.
-Furthermore, we analyse the output of our model to identify the most influential users in a community.
-We apply our model to a case study involving COVID-19 anti-vax related discussions on Twitter.
-Our results demonstrate the effectiveness of our model in uncovering causal structures of coordinated behaviour, offering a promising avenue for mitigating the threat of malicious campaigns on social media platforms.
+Our results demonstrate the effectiveness of our model in uncovering causal structures of coordinated behavior, offering a promising avenue for mitigating the threat of malicious campaigns on social media platforms.